microsoft/TaskWeaver/website/docs/llms/ollama.md

 }
 ```
 NOTE: `llm.api_base` is the URL started in the Ollama LLM server and `llm.model` is the model name of Ollama LLM.
 3. Start TaskWeaver and chat with TaskWeaver.
+You can refer to the [Quick Start](../quickstart.md) for more details.